BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/exceptions.md

 }
 ```

+Accessing a resource after it has closed will also result in a compilation error.

 ### Handling Exceptions in Static Blocks
 Exception in static block is propagated as ExceptionInInitializerError with cause set to the original exception.
 Additionally checked exceptions in static blocks must be caught or declared, otherwise a compilation error occurs.